APNewsBreak: Biden plans University of Delaware partnership

-WASHINGTON (AP) — Vice President Joe Biden plans to partner with the University of Delaware on an economic and domestic policy initiative after leaving the White House.
+WASHINGTON (AP) — Vice President Joe Biden is developing a partnership with the University of Delaware that will focus on economic and domestic policy, a Biden aide said Wednesday, rounding out the vice president’s plans for after he leaves the White House.

-That’s according to an aide to Biden who requested anonymity because the partnership hasn’t yet been publicly announced.
+In addition to working with the Delaware school, Biden’s alma mater, he also plans an affiliation with the University of Pennsylvania.
+The Ivy League school in the state of his birth will house Biden’s activities on foreign policy and global engagement initiatives, said the aide, who requested anonymity because the partnership hasn’t yet been publicly announced.

-Biden also plans an affiliation with the University of Pennsylvania centered on foreign policy issues.
-Biden appeared to reference that project Tuesday when he was heard on a hot microphone discussing his plans while swearing in new senators at the U.S. Capitol.
+The two partnerships shed new light on how Biden will spend his time as a private citizen after more than four decades in public office.
+First elected to the Senate in 1972, Biden served there until becoming the vice president in 2009.

 Most Read Stories